To state the University Libraries’ position on email and University Libraries Listservs (ULL).

 Caution: No filter is perfect.
 Don’t use the word opportunity for “non-opportunity” messages or your recipients may not see them in a timely manner.

-Tip: Try using Interview for dissemination of work-related general information instead of or as well as email.
+Tip: Try using Library News for dissemination of work-related general information instead of or as well as email.

 The purpose of University Libraries LISTSERV (ULL) lists is to provide standardized email groupings.
-These eliminate the need for individuals to create their own address book entries in their mail client or to enter long strings of email addresses when sending email to known groups.
+These eliminate the need for library units and individuals to create their own address book entries for commonly use organizational groupings.

 The structure of the ULL lists is based upon the organizational structure of the University Libraries, its committees and ad-hoc groups.

-ULLs are arranged hierarchically -- employees should be members of the most specific ULL possible that matches their unit and job function.
+ULLs are arranged hierarchically -- employees are members of the most specific ULL possible that matches their unit and job function.

 Day-to-day management of ULLs throughout the Libraries is handled by list managers.
 To change membership of a ULL, contact the Global List Manager for your area.
 A current list of global list managers (staff only) is available.